nate-lund/animal-architects/docs/07_review_outline.md

 $$

 Discuss what variables these models include, and how these models integrate the animal-soil activity factors above.
 What is missing (erosion)?
 What assumptions are being made?

-### Numerical model building

-Describe the purpose: The purpose of this section is to create a quantitative framework, a model, to explore the relationship between bioturbation, erosion, and particle size distribution and their collective impact on soil profile and landscape development.

-Identify the key variables: erosion rate, mixing rate, local vs. non-local ratio, change in animal activity with depth, bulk density, and soil property characteristics.

-Describe methods [very WIP, considering using python and landlab for portions, need to investigate further]

 ### Conclusion